Flutter (software): History

 The first version of Flutter was known as "Sky" and ran on the Android operating system.
 It was unveiled at the 2015 Dart developer summit with the stated intent of being able to render consistently at 120 frames per second.
-During the keynote of Google Developer Days in Shanghai in September 2018, Google announced Flutter Release Preview 2, the last major release before Flutter 1.0.
-On December 4th of that year, Flutter 1.0 was released at the Flutter Live event, denoting the first stable version of the framework.
-On December 11, 2019, Flutter 1.12 was released at the Flutter Interactive event.
+On December 4, 2018, Flutter 1.0 was released at the Flutter conference in London.

-On May 6, 2020, the Dart software development kit (SDK) version 2.8 and Flutter 1.17.0 were released, adding support for the Metal API which improves performance on iOS devices by approximately 50%, as well as new Material widgets and network tracking development tools.
+On May 6, 2020, the Dart software development kit (SDK) version 2.8 and Flutter 1.17.0 were released, adding support for the Metal API.

 On March 3, 2021, Google released Flutter 2 during an online Flutter Engage event.
-This major update brought official support for web-based applications with a new Canvas Kit renderer and web specific widgets, early-access desktop application support for Windows, macOS, and Linux and improved Add-to-App APIs.
-This release also utilized Dart 2.0 that featured sound null-safety, which caused many breaking changes and issues with many external packages; however, the Flutter team included instructions and tools to mitigate these issues.
+It added a Canvas-based renderer for web in addition to the HTML-based renderer and early-access desktop application support for Windows, macOS, and Linux.
+It also shipped with Dart 2.0 which included support for null-safety.
+Null safety was initially optional as it was a breaking change and was made mandatory in Dart 3 released in 2023.